 Getting feedback on your work is an important part of the creative process for both writers and illustrators.
 It helps you grow as an artist, improving your skills and confidence.
 Feedback helps in the revision process and prepares you for publication as a traditionally or independently published author and/or illustrator.

-If you are an SCBWI member but don’t see a group that fits your needs, please send the following information in an email to the Critique Group Facilitator, Carol Nelson.
+If you are a current Inland Northwest SCBWI member and you’re looking for a critique group, please send the following information in an email to inlandnw @ SCBWI.org (no spaces).

 Email Subject Line: Critique Groups

-Type of Critique Group your looking for (Illustration, PB, MG, YA, F, NF, Genre):
+Type of critique group you’re looking for (Illustration, PB, MG, YA, F, NF, Genre)

 The SCBWI “Blueboard” is a message board with discussion threads about children’s book publishing.
-Information about online critique group openings is posted regularly.
-Click here for the SCBWI Blueboard.
+Information about online critique exchanges and critique group openings can be found by clicking here for the SCBWI Blueboard.

 SCBWI Inland Northwest hosts events throughout the year.
 We sometimes offer critiques as part of a workshop or event.
 Virtual Consultations and Written Critiques with Published Authors, Literary Agents and Editors from major publishing houses are offered at least once a year.
 To find these opportunities, visit our Events page.